lbnl-science-it/cborg-web/content/english/pages/privacy-policy.md

 #### Potential Errors and Bias

-We will best efforts to provide AI models that are stable and reasonably free of bias.
-However, AI models are trained on large amounts of data not all of which can be filtered adequately.
+The IT Division and Science IT group makes strives to provide AI models that are stable and free of bias.
+However, AI models are trained on large amounts of data which make include inaccurate and biased content.
 As a result, AI models may produce biased, inaccurate or toxic outputs.
+AI models produce statistical approximations of correct answers that may resemble correct answers but are in fact completely erroneous, which are generally referred to as "hallucinations".

 #### Logging and Data Inspection